annahosanna/CAVotesByCounty/README.md

-# 2017 Presidential Election Results from California by County
+# CA Vote By County Presidential Election 2016
+visualization of election results in California by county

 ## Start